ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 provide a single NewEndpoint() call that takes different endpoint representations.

-Multiple endpoint identifiers can be specified for each Local Endpoint and RemoteEndoint.
+Multiple endpoint identifiers can be specified for each Local Endpoint and Remote Endpoint.
 For example, a Local Endpoint could be configured with two interface names, or a Remote Endpoint could be specified via both IPv4 and IPv6 addresses.
 These multiple identifiers refer to the same transport endpoint.

-The transport services API will resolve names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a Connection.
-The API does not need the application to resolve names, and premature name resolution can damage performance by limiting the scope for alternate path discovery during Connection establishment.
+The transport services API resolves names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a Connection.
+The API explicitly does not require the application to resolve names, though there is a tradeoff between early and late binding of addresses to names.
+Early binding allows the API implementation to reduce connection setup latency, at the cost of potentially limited scope for alternate path discovery during Connection establishment, as well as potential additional information leakage about application interest when used with a resolution method (such as DNS without TLS) which does not protect query confidentiality.

-The Resolve() method is, however, provided to resolve a Local Endpoint or a Remote Endpoint in cases where this is required, for example with some Network Address Translator (NAT) traversal protocols (see {{rendezvous}}).
+The Resolve() action on Preconnection can be used by the application to force early binding when required, for example with some Network Address Translator (NAT) traversal protocols (see {{rendezvous}}).

 ## Specifying Transport Properties {#connection-props}